INS Sunayna: IOS Sagar

+2025

-INS Sunayna has been deployed to the Southwest Indian Ocean under the Indian Navy's Indian Ocean Ship (IOS) Sagar initiative, where the ship would be operated by a mixed crew from Indian Navy and 44 sailors from nine Friendly Foreign Countries including Comoros, Kenya, Madagascar, Maldives, Mauritius (2 officers and 6 sailors), Mozambique, Seychelles, Sri Lanka and South Africa.
+INS Sunayna had been deployed to the Southwest Indian Ocean under the Indian Navy's Indian Ocean Ship (IOS) Sagar initiative, where the ship was operated by a mixed crew from Indian Navy and 44 sailors from nine Friendly Foreign Countries including Comoros, Kenya, Madagascar, Maldives, Mauritius (2 officers and 6 sailors), Mozambique, Seychelles, Sri Lanka and South Africa.
 The deployment spanned over a month between 5 April and 8 May 2025.
-The port calls destinations includes Dar-es-Salaam, Nacala, Port Louis, Port Victoria and Malé and the ship will undertake Joint Surveillance of Exclusive Economic Zone (EEZ) of Tanzania, Mozambique, Mauritius and Seychelles.
-The FFC personnel to operate onboard would also undergo two week capsule training at Kochi beforehand.
+The port call destinations included Dar-es-Salaam, Nacala, Port Louis, Port Victoria and Malé and the ship undertakook Joint Surveillance of Exclusive Economic Zone (EEZ) of Tanzania, Mozambique, Mauritius and Seychelles.
+The FFC personnel who were onboard also underwent two week capsule training at Kochi beforehand.

 The personnel also observed the harbour phase of the maiden edition of the multilateral maritime exercise, Africa India Key Maritime Engagement, co-hosted by the Indian Navy and Tanzania People's Defence Force at Dar-es-Salaam.

 On 3 April 2025, IOS Sagar completed its harbour and sea training phase at Southern Naval Command, Kochi and left for Karwar.
 On 5 April, the ship was flagged off by the Indian Defence Minister Rajnath Singh for its deployment from Karwar.
 The ship arrived at Dar-es-Salaam on 12 April for its firat port call for 3 days.
 During this time the ship will participate in the harbour phase of Exercise AIKEYME.
 Between 17 and 20 April the ship completed its port call at Nacala port, Mozambique.
 On 26 April 2025, the ship arrived at Port Louis after completing Phase I of Joint EEZ surveillance with the Mauritius National Coast Guard.
 The port call was for two days which was followed by the Phase II of Joint EEZ surveillance.
 The ship arrived in Pot Victoria, Seychelles on 1 May 2025.
 The ship departed the port the next day.
-After completing its mission, the ship returned to Kochi ay 2025.
+After completing its mission, the ship returned to Kochi in May 2025.